JaviCervera/vortex-cx/README.md

 ##Installation
 You should clone the repository onto **<MonkeyFolder>/modules_ext/vortex**, or download as a zip file and put the vortex folder on that same **<MonkeyFolder>/modules_ext** location.
 You should select **Help -> Rebuild Help** on the MonkeyX IDE (Ted) afterwards, and the documentation will be available in your modules help.

+##Acknowledgments
+* Jon Pittock (skn3) for his XML library (licensed under the MIT license).
+* The Irrlicht team for the engine used on the mesh tool (Irrlicht is licensed under the Zlib license).
+* Sean T. Barret for his stb_truetype and stb_image_write libraries, used on the font tool (these libraries are public domain).

 ![meshtool](./stuff/meshtool.jpg)